 1. Cook your quinoa by putting it in a pot with twice the amount of water, bringing it to a boil and letting it simmer until all the water is absorbed.

-2. Dice and puree sweet potato, chick peas, onion, celery and carrots, then mix in the cooked quinoa, spices and some chopped parsley.
+2. Dice and puree sweet potato, chick peas, onion, celery and carrots, then mix in the cooked quinoa,

-3. Before pan frying your quinoa patties, coat in panko bread crumbs for some added crunch.
+3. Before pan frying your quinoa patties, coat in panko bread crumbs for

-4. Preheat your oven to 400 degrees, spray your portobello caps with cooking spray, sprinkle on some salt and pepper and cook for about 7 minutes.
+4. Preheat your oven to 400 degrees, spray your portobello caps with cooking spray,

 5. Remove portobello cap buns from the oven, spread on some spicy mayo, and top your quinoa patties with mixed greens, slices of cucumber, onion slivers, alfalfa sprouts, and, of course, goat cheese (my favourite guilty pleasure)!